UoB-COMSM0166/2026-group-24/README.md

   <em>Figure 3: SUS Scores for Each Participant (Easy vs Hard)</em>
 </p>

-While several participants rated the harder difficulty below the average usability benchmark, the easy difficulty scores clustered around or above the 68 benchmark.
-This suggests that our game had acceptable usability at normal difficulty, but the harder mode introduced some usability friction, likely due to increased complexity of enemy encounters and tighter turn limits.
+At Easy difficulty, scores broadly clustered around or above the 68 benchmark, indicating acceptable usability.
+Under Hard difficulty, several participants scored notably lower, suggesting that the increased enemy complexity and tighter turn constraints introduced meaningful usability friction.

-**Statistical Analysis**
+##### Statistical Analysis

-A Wilcoxon Signed-Rank test was performed on the SUS scores for both difficulties.
-The critical value was 8 (N = 10, α = 0.05), and the W Test statistic was calculated to be 0, indicating that there was a statistically significant difference between usability at different difficulty levels.
+A Wilcoxon Signed-Rank test on the paired SUS scores yielded a W statistic of 0 against a critical value of 8 (N = 10, α = 0.05), confirming a statistically significant difference in usability between the two difficulty settings.

-**Solutions and Adjustments**
+##### Solutions and Adjustments

-While the SUS confirmed reasonable usability at the easy level, the drop in scores at hard difficulty highlighted areas for improvement.
-We found the SUS less directly applicable than our qualitative and NASA TLX evaluations for informing specific design changes.
-Nonetheless, it served as a valuable confirmation of the overall trend.
-We noted potential questionnaire fatigue due to administering the SUS immediately after the NASA TLX, which may have affected response quality.
-In future iterations, we would schedule breaks or separate the two evaluations.
-Based on the results, we focused on:
+The SUS results validated our qualitative and NASA TLX findings by confirming that Hard difficulty introduced usability friction not present in Easy mode.
+We found the SUS somewhat less actionable than the other instruments for identifying specific design changes, though it was valuable for confirming the overall pattern.
+We also noted a risk of questionnaire fatigue from administering both instruments in the same session — in future studies, we would separate the two evaluations or introduce breaks between them.
+Based on these findings, we prioritised:
-- Simplifying the hard difficulty combat UI to reduce cognitive load.
+- Streamlining the Hard difficulty combat UI to lower cognitive demands during play.
-- Adding more in-combat tooltips explaining enemy abilities and status effects.
+- Adding in-combat tooltips to make enemy abilities and status effects more transparent.
-- Improving the inventory management flow so players spend less time navigating menus.
+- Refining the inventory management flow to reduce time spent navigating menus mid-encounter.

 ---